 Reduces stress

 Working together with others takes away the stress of one person having to complete tasks on their own.
 Additionally, if you like your team, they will inspire you to work harder and achieve more, and most importantly – to have fun together.
-With that, you’ll feel less stressed.
+Being part of a supportive team also helps you feel belonging, which is really important for your mental well-being.
+When teammates share both the good times and the bad, it creates a positive emotional environment.
+This not only helps to reduce stress but also makes people feel more satisfied with their jobs and more motivated, which creates a positive effect that spreads throughout the workplace.

 Characteristics of great teamwork